crwn-nrth-web/my-notes/content/Philosophy/Bonjour-on-coherentism.md

   - Bonjour-on-coherence-theory-of-empirical-justification
   - coherentism
 ---
+> [!source] Bonjour, L. (2002). *"The Structure of Empirical Knowledge"* In M. Huemer (Ed.), Epistemology: Contemporary Readings, pp. 387-394.
+New York: Routledge.
+(Original work published in 1983).

 Bonjour argues that [[structure-of-knowledge|foundationalism]] is indefensible as an account of the justification of empirical knowledge, and argues against the foundationalist structure of knowledge.
 Instead, he defends a view commonly referred to as a coherence theory of empirical justification = **coherentism**

 Schematically, the coherentist maintains that the structure of empirical justification is not linear but circular.
 This view entails that no beliefs are basic in the foundationalist sense.